 In its federal role to coordinate and support the K-12 community’s cybersecurity resilience efforts, the U.S. Department of Education is working with stakeholders and partners across federal, state, local, Tribal communities, and territories to support K-12 cybersecurity risk mitigation by:

-- Providing training tools, briefs and resources available through its emergency management and student privacy policy technical assistance centers, respectively.
+- Highlighting training tools, briefs and resources available through its student privacy policy technical assistance centers and the Department of Homeland Security’s (DHS) SchoolSafety.gov site.

 What we know about K-12 Cybersecurity Attacks